Azure/terraform-azurerm-aci-devops-agent/README.md

     -var azure_devops_personal_access_token="pat_token"
 ```

-#### Azure DevOps Agents ACI Terraform module - Deploy Linux agents in an existing virtual network
+#### Terraform ACI DevOps Agents - Deploy Linux agents in an existing virtual network

-The configuration below can be used to deploy Azure DevOps agents in Linux containers on ACI, in an existing virtual network.
+The configuration below can be used to deploy Azure DevOps agents in Linux containers, in an existing virtual network.

 ```hcl
 resource "azurerm_resource_group" "vnet-rg" {